brandur/sorg/content/drafts/go-lambda.md

 old this year][history], it seems unlikely that Amazon will be able to address this deficiency anytime soon.

+!fig src="/assets/go-lambda/mountain.jpg" caption="Go 1.x's longevity is so impressive that it feels like a part of the landscape."

 ## The remarkable longevity of 1.x (#longevity)

 That brings us back to Go.
 Note above that the Go runtime